-aStandard deviation

-Figure 7.
-HPLC chromatograms, (a) before spiking with analytes in urine, (b) 14 (lamotrigine) and (c) 4 (carbamazepine) mg L-1 spiked of analytes in urine after extraction via proposed method at optimum conditions

-Figure 8.
-HPLC chromatograms, (a) before spiking with analytes in plasma, (b) 14 (lamotrigine) and (c) 4 (carbamazepine) mg L-1 spiked of analytes in plasma after extraction via proposed method at optimum conditions

 4. Conclusion

-A rapid and simple method using the ionic liquid-based dispersive liquid–liquid microextraction procedure was presented to extract and concentrate carbamazepine and lamotrigine from biological samples.
-The proposed microextraction method is environmentally friendly (highly toxic chlorinated solvents are not required), rapid, low LODs, good precision and simple set up.
+A rapid and simple method using the ionic liquid-based dispersive liquid–liquid microextraction procedure was presented to the extract and concentrate carbamazepine and lamotrigine from biological samples.
+The proposed microextraction method is environmentally friendly (highly toxic chlorinated solvents are not required), rapid and simple set up.
+The proposed method has satisfied LODs and precisions which were in the range of 0.02-0.07 mg L-1, precisions were in the range of 1.7-8.4%.
+The proposed method was also applied for the analysis of drugs in urine and plasma samples and the spiked recoveries were in the range of 87-103% .
+All these results indicated that the proposed method had advantages such as good sensitivity, simplicity, easy to operate, limited chance of exposure to the toxic solvent and high enrichment factor.
 This study provides a new perspective regarding the replacement of chlorinated solvents with less-toxic solvents in DLLME and supports the use of green analytical chemistry methods.
 In the final experiment, the developed method was applied to the determination of carbamazepine and lamotrigine in biological samples and the acceptable results can be achieved.

 Acknowledgement